eclipse-sumo/sumo/docs/web/docs/Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md

 Instead of configuring speed distributions in a `<vType>` definition (as explained below), the [sumo](sumo.md)-option **--default.speeddev** {{DT_FLOAT}} can be used to set a global default.
-Seeting this value to 0 restores pre-1.0.0 behavior.
+Setting this value to 0 restores pre-1.0.0 behavior.

 ### Defining speed limit violations explicitly